stolar-xyz/movies-browser/README.md

 - possibility of expanding the cast and crew in the details of the movie and person
 - page selection bar with previous/next and first/last options
 - switch to a dark theme

-## To do

-- serve the "search" subpage

 ## Lighthouse stats